mricon/korgalore/docs/usage.rst

 .. code-block:: bash

-   # Pull all messages from all configured sources
+   # Pull all messages from all configured deliveries
    kgl pull

-   # Pull messages from a specific source
+   # Pull messages from a specific delivery
    kgl pull lkml

-   # Pull only the last 50 messages from each source
+   # Pull only the last 50 messages from each delivery
    kgl pull -m 50

-   # Pull only the last 10 messages from a specific source
+   # Pull only the last 10 messages from a specific delivery
    kgl pull -m 10 lkml

 How Pull Works
 ~~~~~~~~~~~~~~

-For lore.kernel.org sources:
+For lore.kernel.org deliveries:

 1. Check for new epochs (git repositories)
 2. Pull latest commits from the highest epoch